CubeSmart (NYSE:CUBE) Shares Sold by Hsbc Holdings PLC

-Hsbc Holdings PLC trimmed its position in shares of CubeSmart (NYSE:CUBE) by 25.9% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 906,714 shares of the real estate investment trust’s stock after selling 316,187 shares during the quarter.
-Hsbc Holdings PLC owned 0.45% of CubeSmart worth $44,544,000 at the end of the most recent quarter.
+Hsbc Holdings PLC lowered its holdings in CubeSmart (NYSE:CUBE) by 25.9% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 906,714 shares of the real estate investment trust’s stock after selling 316,187 shares during the period.
+Hsbc Holdings PLC owned about 0.45% of CubeSmart worth $44,544,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds also recently modified their holdings of the company.
-Assetmark Inc. grew its position in shares of CubeSmart by 7.4% in the third quarter.
-Assetmark Inc. now owns 12,072 shares of the real estate investment trust’s stock valued at $585,000 after purchasing an additional 835 shares during the last quarter.
-Arrowstreet Capital Limited Partnership grew its position in shares of CubeSmart by 1,690.3% in the third quarter.
-Arrowstreet Capital Limited Partnership now owns 218,412 shares of the real estate investment trust’s stock valued at $10,582,000 after purchasing an additional 206,212 shares during the last quarter.
-Geode Capital Management LLC lifted its stake in shares of CubeSmart by 6.5% during the third quarter.
-Geode Capital Management LLC now owns 3,396,992 shares of the real estate investment trust’s stock valued at $164,584,000 after buying an additional 207,128 shares during the period.
-Blueshift Asset Management LLC purchased a new position in shares of CubeSmart during the third quarter valued at approximately $2,203,000.
-Finally, Pearl River Capital LLC purchased a new position in shares of CubeSmart during the third quarter valued at approximately $519,000.
-Institutional investors own 86.51% of the company’s stock.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Farmers & Merchants Investments Inc. acquired a new position in shares of CubeSmart in the 3rd quarter worth approximately $30,000.
+Danda Trouve Investment Management Inc. purchased a new position in shares of CubeSmart in the third quarter worth approximately $33,000.
+Annapolis Financial Services LLC purchased a new position in shares of CubeSmart in the third quarter worth approximately $48,000.
+Signaturefd LLC increased its position in shares of CubeSmart by 84.4% in the third quarter.
+Signaturefd LLC now owns 1,254 shares of the real estate investment trust’s stock worth $61,000 after acquiring an additional 574 shares in the last quarter.
+Finally, FNY Investment Advisers LLC purchased a new position in shares of CubeSmart in the third quarter worth approximately $64,000.
+86.51% of the stock is currently owned by institutional investors.

 The business also recently declared a quarterly dividend, which was paid on Tuesday, January 18th.
-Investors of record on Monday, January 3rd were given a $0.43 dividend.
-The ex-dividend date of this dividend was Friday, December 31st.
-This represents a $1.72 dividend on an annualized basis and a dividend yield of 3.38%.
-This is a boost from CubeSmart’s previous quarterly dividend of $0.34.
-CubeSmart’s dividend payout ratio (DPR) is presently 156.36%.
+Investors of record on Monday, January 3rd were issued a dividend of $0.43 per share.
+The ex-dividend date was Friday, December 31st.
+This represents a $1.72 annualized dividend and a yield of 3.38%.
+This is an increase from CubeSmart’s previous quarterly dividend of $0.34.
+CubeSmart’s dividend payout ratio is 156.36%.

 CubeSmart operates as a self-managed and self-administered real estate investment trust with its operations conducted solely through CubeSmart LP and its subsidiaries.
 It owns, operates, develops, manages, and acquires self-storage properties.
 The company was founded in July 2004 and is headquartered in Malvern, PA.